 Brandfire has worked with brands across the fuel, automotive, and financial services sectors since 2012, designing and managing promotional campaigns that are built to convert.
 If you are planning motoring sales promotions for the year ahead, contact the team to discuss what the right mechanics look like for your category and audience.

 Motoring sales promotions span a wide range of categories, from dealership forecourts to fuel brands to motor insurance, each with its own purchase cycle, decision drivers, and promotional mechanics.
-The seven formats covered here address the full spectrum: test drive incentives, fuel loyalty programmes, finance bundles, seasonal scrappage offers, forecourt prize promotions, insurance referral schemes, and EV adoption incentives.
+The seven formats covered here address the full spectrum: test drive incentives, fuel loyalty programs, finance bundles, seasonal scrappage offers, forecourt prize promotions, insurance referral schemes, and EV adoption incentives.
 The right choice depends on the specific barrier you are trying to remove and the audience you are trying to shift.
 Design for the decision, not just the deal.